Save yourself! This holiday season keep your cavewoman snoozing.

 New Year’s Day-You

 Let’s pretend that it’s New Year’s Day-you.
-Ask her to write you a letter: how does she feel when she wakes up that morning?
+Pull out your journal and ask New Year’s Day-you to write current day-you a letter: how does she feel when she wakes up that morning?
 What is she thrilled about (like you walked an hour all of Nov. and Dec.)?
 What helped her the most?
 She wants to thank you for ________________________.
 What does she wished you hadn’t worried about?
 What does she wished you’d focused on more?
 What does Jan.
 1-you most want you to know?

 Pearl Three